kelseymalloy/kelseymalloy.github.io/_pages/research.md

 ### Climate Modulation of U.S. Severe Convective Storm Activity

 Because observational records related to SCSs are either short or inhomogenous in time-space, it is challenging to detect robust climate links and make observation-based estimates of risk.
 Therefore, we have developed empirical strategies to downscale SCS activity from environmental conditions provided in reanalysis or climate (forecast) models.
-In Malloy and Tippett (2023), we developed an empirical model that predicts U.S. cloud-to-ground lightning counts from convective variables.
+In Malloy et al. (2023), we developed an empirical model that predicts U.S. cloud-to-ground lightning counts from convective variables.
 The model well describes daily and seasonal variability of lightning and was used to detect links between ENSO and regional lightning (and hence, thunderstorm) activity.

 <br><img src="/assets/img/Lightning_1.jpg" width="90%"><br>